isabella232/dynamic-media-classic.en-1/help/quick-start-template-basics.md

 **5. Link a template to a web page**

-Scene7 creates URLs for templates, and activates the URLs when you publish templates to Scene7 Image Servers.
+Dynamic Media Classic creates URLs for templates, and activates the URLs when you publish templates to Dynamic Media Classic Image Servers.
 You can copy these URL strings from the Template Preview screen.

 Select your template in the Browse Panel and click the Preview button to open the Template Preview screen.
 Then choose an Image Preset for delivering your template and select the Copy URL button.
 After you copy the URL from the Preview screen, you can use it in your web site or application.
 See [Linking a template to a web page](linking-template-web-page.md#linking_a_template_to_a_web_page).